netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 NETCONF servers that support this extension MUST announce the capability "urn:ietf:params:netconf:capability:txid:etag:1.0".

-The etag attribute values are opaque UTF-8 strings chosen freely, except that the etag string must not contain space, backslash or double quotes.
-The point of this restriction is to make it easy to reuse implementations that adhere to section 2.3.1 in
-{{RFC7232}}.
-The probability
-SHOULD be made very low that an etag value that has been used historically by a server is used again by that server if the configuration is different.
+The etag attribute values are opaque strings chosen freely.
+They MUST consist of ASCII printable characters (VCHAR), except that the etag string MUST NOT contain space, backslash or double quotes.
+The point of these restrictions is to make it easy to reuse implementations that adhere to section 2.3.1 in {{RFC7232}}.
+The probability SHOULD be made very low that an etag value that has been used historically by a server is used again by that server if the configuration is different.

 It is RECOMMENDED that the same etag txid values are used across all management interfaces (i.e. NETCONF, RESTCONF and any other the server might implement), if it implements more than one.
+It is RECOMMENDED that the etag txid has an encoding specific suffix, especially when it is not encoded in XML.
+E.g. a response encoded in JSON might append "+json" at the end of the etag value.
+This is in line with the language in {{RFC7232}} and traditions in the HTTP world at large.

 The detailed rules for when to update the etag value are described in section [General Txid Principles](#general-txid-principles).
 These